julienawilson/data-structures/README.md

 contains(word): Check to see whether a word is in the tree.
 O(k), where k is the length of the given word. insert(word): Inserts a word into the trie tree.
 O(k), where k is the length of the given word.

+##Quicksort
+An Implementation of a Quicksort sorting algorithm.

+Quicksort recursively divides the list in to two pieces around a pivot point, separating smaller and larger items, until the list is totally sorted.